 The final rule can be found on OSHA’s website at www.osha.gov/dsg/topics/silicacrystalline/

-Atlantic Environmental has the capability of monitoring worker exposure, developing control plans and performing the necessary training, as well as recommending solutions to identified problems.
+Atlantic Environmental has the capability of monitoring worker exposure for crystalline silica, developing silica control plans and performing the necessary training, as well as recommending solutions to identified problems where silica overexposures have occurred and where workers are prone to respirable silica.